 Now how does it work?
 The passport allows domestic animals like cats, ferrets and dogs to cross any European borders freely.

-- A microchip implanted surgically into your pet's neck
+- Have a microchip implanted surgically into his neck

 - Have an anti-rabies vaccination